 Luckily it is only about a 15 min train ride from KK’s apartment to Fukuyama.

-Heath got about 10 hours of sleep and Grant right around 12.
+Heath got about 10 hours of sleep and Peanut right around 12.
 They showered and ate cereal for breakfast.
 I had a bunch of green tea and dinner leftovers early then had an egg sandwich.
 We did a load of laundry and got it drying on the porch.
 It was lightly sprinkling so we grabbed the rain gear and headed out.

 We had about 7 stops between Shin-Kurashiki and Fukuyama.
 The trip went perfect we got tickets boarded the train and got off right were we were supposed to.
 We had planned to listen for our stop but could not understand anything said and just had to watch the signs and the GPS on my phone.
 We picked Fukuyama because right next to the train station was a castle and one of my favorite restaurants.